anthonyleeqy/josh/README.md

 7. Analyze trading results

-   From time to time, use the strategy_analysis_AL.ipynb file to analyze and visualize trading results.
+   From time to time, use the strategy_analysis.ipynb file to analyze and visualize trading results.
 Strategy needs constant update and analysis based on market    conditions.